citp/privacy-policy-historical/g/ga/gaz/gazette.net.md

-> *The following text is extracted and transformed from the gazette.net privacy policy that was archived on 2005-04-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050403105527id_/http%3A//www.gazette.net/gazetteinfo/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gazette.net privacy policy that was archived on 2005-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051212155709id_/http%3A//www.gazette.net/livepages/2.shtml) for the most accurate reproduction.*

-# Privacy statement for Gazette.Net
+# Gazette.Net

 **Privacy statement for Gazette.Net**